 For example, alcohol is a common perpetrator against sleep despite common belief.
 Although many people drink alcohol as a way to unwind, it ultimately ends up working against you.
 As the relaxing effects wear off, it prevents you from falling into deep REM (rapid eye movement) sleep and getting fully rested.
 It can even increase the number of times you wake up throughout the night.

 Sleep problems are also common among illicit drug users.
-Extreme stimulants like cocaine, amphetamines, and methamphetamines can certainly make it difficult for your body to relax while you’re under the influence, but even once you’ve stopped using there can be lingering problems.
+Extreme stimulants like cocaine, amphetamines, and methamphetamines can certainly make it difficult for your body to relax while you’re under the influence, but according to the reports coming in from Inpatient Drug Rehab, even once you’ve stopped using there can be lingering problems.
 People in withdrawal or detoxing from a drug often report insomnia symptoms: studies have shown that withdrawal from marijuana, cocaine, and opioids all cause significant sleep problems, some of which may last for weeks or months.

 There are also numerous prescription drugs that could disturb your sleep cycle.
 Certain medications for high blood pressure, respiratory problems, attention deficit hyperactivity disorder (ADHD), depression, and even contraception may hinder your nightly rest, even when used correctly.

 So exactly what kind of sleep problems can an alcohol or substance addiction cause?
 There are a range of symptoms, including: